SUBSMART

 Internal QA Testing

 Overall, internal figma testing was quite satisfying.
-All the flows were working as expected and it was also made sure that the UI design is pixel perfect.
+All the flows were designed as per the requirement and it was also made sure that the UI design is pixel perfect.

 Figma prototype was tested with Bricklayers and Supervisor and received positive feedback.
 There were minor tweaks which were updated in design.